oam-victor/MP_todolist/README.md

 ## 📘 Description
-* This project is a to do drag and drop list which allows you to add, delete and update  tasks.
+* This project is a to do drag and drop list which allows users to add, delete and update  tasks.
 The UI was based on a tutorial by [Diego Fernandes](https://www.youtube.com/watch?v=awRtgpRsdTQ&t=3650s).
 There were several changes along the project, though.
-I decided to use the Context API, MirageJS, Axios and Styled-Components for didactic purposes.
+Context API, MirageJS, Axios, Styled-Components and several other libraries were used.

 ## 🖥️ Features
 * The project makes uses of several libraries as: